 Stigma and mental health problems: why psychiatric professionals are the main culprits

-The stigma suffered by people identified as experiencing psychiatric problems is often described as more disabling than the actual mental disorder.
+The stigma suffered by people identified as experiencing psychiatric problems is often described as more disabling than the actual 'mental disorder'.
 This article will first offer a definition of stigma and list the specific negative consequences of being identified as a psychiatric patient.
 The ways that professional psychiatric services inadvertently promote stigma in the patients they serve will then be described.

 What is stigma?

 A concise definition of stigma is, ‘A sign of disgrace or discredit which sets a person apart from others’ (1).
-A helpful distinction can be made between two types of stigma, Firstly, the ‘public stigma’ associated with the way that lay people perceive, and react towards, those individuals identified as displaying psychiatric disorders.
+A helpful distinction can be made between two types of stigma, Firstly, the ‘public stigma’ associated with the way that lay people perceive, and react towards, those individuals identified as displaying psychiatric difficulties.
 Secondly, ‘self stigma’ whereby people suffering mental health problems develop awareness of the way they are perceived and begin to concur with these negative evaluations (2), a process that may contribute to the low self-esteem that is prevalent among psychiatric patients.

 1. Labelling: the person is put into a category (e.g. ‘mental patient’ or ‘psychotic’) on the basis of a distinguishing characteristic.